jarora-dev/Bell-Intrusion-Detection-Hackathon/README.md

 # Bell-Intrusion-Detection-Hackathon

-For Bell Geekfest Hacathon 2023
+For Bell Geekfest Hackathon 2023